|Distance from Nairobi||About 55km|

 If driving, take Langata Road till Bomas of Kenya, turn right on to Magadi Road, and drive past Ongata Rongai, Kiserian and Corner Baridi till Kisamis.
 Turn right onto the Ngong Circular Road and drive past a bridge till the J.M.
 Kariuki memorial marker, where you’ll turn left and drive till the foot of the Hill.

 It’s free to hike on this hill.
-However, it would be prudent to get a local guide to show you the trails and explain the local features, places and history, in which case you’ll only pay the guide for his services.
+However, it would help to get a local guide to show you the trails and explain the local features, places and history, in which case you’ll only pay the guide for his services.

 One such guide, Paul Kalaile (Tel 0202014970, Cell:0714155872, email: email@example.com), was kind enough to provide his contact in the comments below.
 You’ll need to contact him one or two days in advance, to schedule a visit with him.